-The MP9841 is a high-frequency, synchronous, rectified, step-down, switch-mode converter with built-in power MOSFETs.
-It offers a very compact solution that achieves 1A of continuous output current with excellent load and line regulation over a wide 3.3V to 36V input supply range.
-The switching frequency can be programmed or synchronized to an external clock in the range of 350kHz to 2.5MHz.
-The synchronous operation and ultra-low 14 μ A sleep mode quiescent current provide high efficiency over the output current load range, allowing the MP9841 to be used in a variety of step-down applications in automotive input environments and battery-powered applications.
+The MP9842 is a high-frequency, synchronous, rectified, step-down, switch-mode converter with built-in power MOSFETs.
+It offers a very compact solution that achieves 2A of continuous output current with excellent load and line regulation over a wide 3.3V to 36V input supply range.
+The switching frequency is programmable or can be synchronized to an external clock in the range of 350kHz to 2.5MHz.
+Synchronous operation and ultra-low 14 μ A sleep mode quiescent current provide high efficiency over the output current load range, allowing the MP9842 to be used in a variety of step-down applications in automotive input environments and battery-powered applications.

 Peak-current-mode operation provides fast transient response and eases loop stabilization.
-The excellent low dropout performance allows the MP9841 to be used in high duty cycle applications.
+The excellent low dropout performance allows the MP9842 to be used in high duty cycle applications.